-2.3.3 Accounting methods and practical guidelines for data compilation volume units (e.g. cubic metres).
+2.3.3 Accounting methods and practical guidelines for data compilation

+All data should be reported in mass unit (e.g. tonnes).
+This is relatively common for the mining industry, but at times this may be reported in volume units (e.g. cubic metres).
 In this case, the data should be converted to tonnes.
 Table 2.13 shows the conversion factors for some common non-metallic minerals, but ideally these values should be specific to the minerals extracted in the area of analysis.